Battle of Saipan: 1–6 July: Pursuit into northern Saipan

 and on 6 July, Holland Smith ordered them to head toward the eastern coast near Makunsha to cut off the Japanese forces fighting the 27th Infantry Division, then the Marines would complete the occupation of the rest of northern Saipan on their own.

 In the evening, the Marines had taken Mount Petosukara, one of the last mountains before reaching the northern tip of the island, but the units that turned toward Makunsha encountered too much resistance to reach the eastern coast.

 Saitō realized he could not create a final defensive line.
-His headquarters, which had been under constant artillery attack for days, was now in range of American machine guns.
+His headquarters, which had been under constant artillery attack for days, were now in range of American machine guns.
 What was left of his command was trapped in a northern corner of the island, almost out of food and water, and slowly being destroyed by overwhelming American firepower.
 On 6 July, Saitō decided the situation was hopeless and sent out orders for the remainder of his forces to perform gyokusai, a final suicide attack to destroy as many of the enemy as possible.
 He set the attack for the following day to give the troops a chance to concentrate what was left of his forces and put his divisional chief of staff, Colonel Takuji Suzuki, in charge.
-That night, Saitō ate a last meal and committed seppuku; Nagumo killed himself at around the same time.
+That night, Saitō ate a last meal and committed seppuku; Nagumo killed himself around the same time.
 (Note: Whether Saitō died with Nagumo or Igeta is unclear.
 Many sources derive their story from Major Takashi Hirakushi, a captured public relations officer. who initially claimed to be Major Kiyoshi Yoshida, an intelligence officer who actually died in combat. (cf.,Goldberg 2007 who describes the testimony of "Kiyoshi Yoshida").
-Hallas 2019 points out that in early accounts, Saitō commits suicide alone (e.g.,see the early account in Hoffman 1950), and a different Japanese survivor states that Nagumo committed suicide elsewhere.
+Hallas 2019 points out that in early accounts, Saitō commits suicide alone (e.g., see the early account in Hoffman 1950), and a different Japanese survivor states that Nagumo committed suicide elsewhere.
 Toland 2003, bases his account, in which Saitō, Nagumo, and Igeta die together on a much later interview with Hirakushi.)
 Takagi stated he would die attacking the enemy.